 As we look to enter a new decade and consider all the technology that has been made available to us to date, within both our personal lives and workplaces, a few things are certain…it’s grown quickly and it has in turn, consistently transformed the way people interact, collaborate and work within varying office spaces.
 From the 70s and 80s where seemingly dull corporate culture was the norm and hours of unpaid overtime in the office were almost expected as a way to prove your dedication to your role; to the 90s when the internet came into play and workplaces moved into a more collaborative, communicative and globalised state of being.
 At the beginning of the new century – the 2000s, leading tech companies such as Google and Microsoft began to truly carve out the path for young, entrepreneurial people to both create and enhance the visibility, feasibility and capability of running their own organisations.

 Plenty of evolution has occurred across technology and workplace culture over the past few decades, with a few key trends remaining evident across the entire timeframe.
 People work better and feel better at work when they;

 - Have a better work/life balance.

-- Are given the opportunity to give input in key decision making and progress their careers.
+- Are given the opportunity to give input into key decision making and to progress their careers.

 - Have the capability to communicate effectively and collaboratively.